thiachan/agent/docs/AWS_EC2_DEPLOYMENT_GUIDE.md

 # AWS EC2 Deployment Guide - Step by Step

-This guide will walk you through deploying your HRSP AI Hub platform to AWS EC2 as a prototype.
+This guide will walk you through deploying your GSSO AI Hub platform to AWS EC2 as a prototype.

 ---